serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

 We're expecting amazing announcements in the serverless realm this year.
 AWS has gone all-in on serverless, and we can't wait to see the improvements they're making.

 This post is _the_ place to understand what is announced and why it affects you, the intrepid Serverless developer.
 We'll be updating throughout the week with all of the latest announcements.

+If you're attending re:Invent, be sure to [check out the Serverless guide to re:Invent 2017](https://serverless.com/blog/serverless-guide-aws-reinvent-2017/).

 # Overview: